KyleG-Mitutoyo/Integrated-AI-Extension/README.md

 <details>
 <summary><b>Automatic Backups and Restore Window</b></summary>

 After accepting a diff, a backup is created of the previous solution state (this can be disabled in the options).
 The AI code that was used for that diff and the chat page is also saved to allow for easy searching later.
+There is also a manual save button so your solution can be backed up at any time.

 For restores a separate window opens with different options.
 There is a list of restores showing the AI code that was accepted right after that restore point.
 If you highlight some AI code in the chat window, the restore window will open to that restore point if it exists.
 You can also use "Go To Chat" to navigate there.
-Compare will show multiple diff views with each changed file, and you can use that restore or close the diff views from there.
+Compare will show multiple diff views with each changed file, and you can restore that backup or close the diff views from there.

 _![Restore Window](https://raw.githubusercontent.com/KyleG-Mitutoyo/Integrated-AI-Extension/refs/heads/main/assets/restore%20window.png)_